matthieugomez/regife/README.md

 # ife
-The command `ife` estimates a factor model for a variable
+The command `ife` estimates a factor model for some variable

 - Contrary to Stata usual `pca` command,
  - `ife` handles dataset in long forms (ie `ife` works on datasets where each row represents an id and a time, rather than datasets where each row represents an id and each variable a time).